 The primary outcome was cognitive function four months after surgery, which was expected to show a wide range of severity from severe dementia to no cognitive impairment.
 To be able to measure differences in both the higher and the lower spectrum of cognitive function, we combined two scales:

 The 10 words test from the Consortium to Establish a Registry for Alzheimer’s disease battery (CERAD) .
 In this memory test patients are asked to recall 10 words after having them presented orally or visually.
 We used the immediate and delayed recall tasks of the test.
-This test is shown to be sensitive for memory changes in persons with good cognitive functioning
+This test is shown to be sensitive for memory changes in persons with good cognitive functioning .

 The Clinical Dementia Rating scale (CDR ).
 CDR is based on information from the best available sources as a combination of patient and proxy information and is sensitive for cognitive changes in patients with dementia.
 We used the ‘sum of boxes’ scoring adding up to a sum score ranging from zero (no dementia symptoms) to 18 (severe dementia).
-In most studies the sum score is shown to correlate highly with the original categorical score of zero to three
+In most studies the sum score is shown to correlate highly with the original categorical score of zero to three .